Sexually Transmitted Disease Services

 Please note that patients are provided referrals for those conditions the SE Clinic is unable to treat such as genital warts, penile papules, molluscum contagiosum and HIV.

-- FREE CONDOMS: Condoms are provided free of charge to all patients.
+- FREE CONDOMS: Male and female Condoms are provided free of charge to all patients.
 People may also walk into the clinic and request condoms from the security guard or the registration desk at no cost.

 SE STD Clinic